BattletechModders/CBTBehaviorsEnhanced/README.md

 This mod was influenced by [McFistyBuns'](https://github.com/McFistyBuns) excellent mods, which sadly are no longer updated.
 His code was released without a license, but in a discussion with LadyAlekto (of RougeTech) he granted a right to re-use his mod as she liked.
 While most of the code has been replaced, portions of the original code remains and has been relicensed under the MIT license to honor that exchange.

+This mod requires [https://github.com/iceraptor/IRBTModUtils/].
+Grab the latest release of __IRBTModUtils__ and extract it in your Mods/ directory alongside of this mod.

 ## Heat Scale Changes

 These changes replace the default overheating behaviors, in which high heat levels caused internal structure damage.
 Instead it introduces a series of progressively more difficult random skill tests that cause negative effects when failed, as well as attack and movement modifiers at high heat levels.